spotify/cstar/README.md

   to resume.

 * One can skip the script name and instead use the `cleanup-jobs`.
 See [Cleaning up old jobs](#Cleaning-up-old-jobs).

+* Two python ssh modules can be used : `paramiko` (default) and `ssh2-python`.
+To use the faster (but experimental) ssh2-python module add the following flag : `--ssh-lib=ssh2`

+* If you need to access the remote cluster with a specific username, add `--ssh-username=remote_username` to your cstar command line.
+A private key file can also be specified using `--ssh-identity-file=my_key_file.pem`.

+* To use plain text authentication, please add `--ssh-password=my_password` to the command line.

+* In order to run the command first on a single node and then stop execution to verify everything worked as expected, add the following flag to your command line : `--stop-after=1`. cstar will stop after the first node executed the command and print out the appropriate resume command to continue the execution when ready : `cstar continue <JOB_ID>`

 A script file can specify additional parameters.